Leaders throughout the USF community are committed to supporting and fostering diversity on campus.

 Phone: (415)422-2821 | Email: email@example.com

-Dr. Mary J. Wardell-Ghirarduzzi has been working in various roles in higher education administration for the past 18 years and is currently part of leadership at the University of San Francisco.
-Working with faculty, staff and students, and diverse communities through the San Francisco Bay area, she promotes an understanding of diversity as core to a holistic and sustainable higher education organization.
-From 2008 - 2011 Mary served as the USF Dean of Students.
-She is currently an adjunct professor and teaches organizational behavior, leadership, and communication to graduate and undergraduate business students in the USF School of Management.
+Dr. Mary J. Wardell-Ghirarduzzi has been working in higher education administration for the past 22 years and is currently part of the executive leadership at the University of San Francisco (USF).
+Her role is to build organizational capacity through partnerships and relationships with academic, community, government, and corporate sectors.
+In addition, she promotes diversity and inclusion as core in creating a holistic and vibrant learning community.
+Mary served as the USF Dean of Students from 2008-2011 and is currently an adjunct professor in the USF School of Management teaching Organizational Behavior, Leadership, and Communication to graduate and undergraduate business students.

 Dr. Joseph L. White